EthanGriesman/CommHEAT_Data_Comparison/README.md

 - High-resolution PNG plots
 - Performance-optimized cached simulation data

-NOTE: The script will create 4 directories to save output:
+NOTE: Once the workflow has finished, 4 directories will be generated to save output:

 - **comparisons/**
   - Raw Excel files comparing temperature and humidity across both archetypes for each address.